michaelsevilla/malacology-popper/paper/paper.md

   speed of storage devices.
 This approach allows unprecedented flexibility for storage systems to evolve without sacrificing the robustness of its code-hardened subsystems.
-We illustrate the advantages and challenges of programmability by constructing two new services out of existing abstractions POSIX metadata load balancer and a high-performance distributed shared-log that leverages flash devices.
+We illustrate the advantages and challenges of programmability by constructing two services out of existing abstractions: a file system metadata load balancer and a high-performance distributed shared-log that leverages flash devices.
 RESULTS

 documentclass: article